 Take photos and admire them from afar, and please avoid any institute or guide that allows you to pick up and touch sloths.

-The usual rules about staying safe apply when traveling to Costa Rica.
-You know, don’t have valuables on you, don’t wander around at night, and all that stuff.
+You know: don’t have valuables on you, don’t wander around at night, and all that.
 But if you have kids with you, you’re likely not going out partying every night.
 You’re likely not getting yourself into “situations”.

 We already talked about some of the best beaches in Costa Rica for kids, but even on these beaches, don’t be complacent when it comes to your child’s safety.